Current TeamGraduate Students, Research Staff, Research Assistants

 LSC Assistant Director

 Shevaun is a key figure in the Language Science Center.
-During her PhD at UMD she was instrumental in building the community that spawned LSC.
-After 3 years at Johns Hopkins University she has returned to UMD to help lead the center.
-Her LSC roles include managing our graduate programs, developing cross-cutting research, and building partnerships.
-Her research expertise is in psycholinguistics, language acquisition, and experimental pragmatics.
+As a UMD grad student, she was instrumental in building the community that spawned LSC.
+After a few years at Johns Hopkins she returned to help lead the center.
+Her roles include managing graduate programs, developing interdisciplinary research initiatives, and strategic planning.
+She also directs the University of Maryland Autism Research Consortium.

 Caitlin is somebody who you want in your corner.
-She’s from Texas, she has lived in Yemen (and speaks good Arabic), she dives with sharks.
+She’s from Texas, she has lived in Yemen (and speaks good Arabic), she dives with sharks, and she tames complex budgets.
 Any questions?
 At LSC she leaps over tall- to medium-sized buildings to keep us afloat.
-She joined us in early 2016 after a number of years with UMD’s Arabic and Persian Flagship Language Programs.
+She joined us in 2016 after a few years managing UMD’s Arabic and Persian Flagship Language Programs.